garnetraven/chat-prototype/README.md

 # chat-prototype
-Chat prototype build and written in python.
+Chat prototype build and written in python
-Now is the time for all good men to come to the aid of their country!
+This is a collaborative project to take advantage of GPTChat API